 Working with Spotted Yeti has broadened my creative skills and allowed me to learn on-the-job because our team brings different perspectives to each project we create together.

-Whether working alongside Allyson, Molly, Chris, or Clouse, I know each of our voices play a unique role in the stories we are telling.
+Whether working alongside Molly, Chris, Bryan, Liz, or Andy, I know each of our voices play a unique role in the stories we are telling.
 And our smart video process (not just telling the story, but making sure it is seen) is something I have always admired.

-At Spotted Yeti we are not only woman-owned (go Molly!) but women are the majority of our team.
+At Spotted Yeti we are woman-owned (go Molly!) and WBENC Certified.

-We take pride in this because our industry has always been a male-dominated field.
-As the industry is 79% men, it can be easy to overlook the many women who also developed the industry.
-Even my school program had 80% men and 20% women students!
+We take pride in this, because from Hollywood to the Cincinnati region, our industry is a male-dominated field.
+In 2021, of the top 250 highest grossing films, women only made up 25% of the behind-the-scenes roles.
+With that kind of a chasm it can be easy to overlook the many women who are working to cement their place in film making.
+Even my multi-media program in college had 80% men and 20% women students!

-In honor of March being Women’s History Month, we think it’s important to showcase women who have made significant contributions to our American culture and the film industry by using their unique voices.
+In honor of March being Women’s History Month AND Oscar season, I think it’s important to showcase the only woman nominated for Best Director in the 2022 Academy Award Season as well as three other women who have made significant contributions to our culture and the film industry by using their unique voices.

 As a woman and professional editor, I absolutely have to talk about Thelma Schoonmaker!
 Thelma makes history with her eight nominations and three wins in the category for “Best Film Editing.”
 She has edited all of Martin Scorsese’s films since Raging Bull (1980) in which she won her first academy award.
 I find Thelma’s achievements to be so impressive because Scorsese is known for his “it’s a man’s world” style of storytelling.
 Little did I know that a woman has been the one to set his pacing for all of these years!
 Thelma has not retired yet.
 Her latest work was The Irishman which I binge watched during the pandemic lock down in the summer of 2020.